What is International Human Resource Management (IHRM)?

 International businesses are required to recruit, train, motivate, nurture and retain apart from effectively utilizing their services at all levels of functioning be its corporate office, at the foreign production units plants, therefore, the process of procuring, allocating and effectively utilizing human resources in international business is called International Human Resource Management.

-International HRM is concerned with identifying and understanding how the MNC’s manage they’re geographically dispersed worked force in order to leverage their HR resources for obtaining local as well as a global competitive advantage.
+International HRM is concerned with identifying and understanding how the MNC’s manage their geographically dispersed worked force in order to leverage their HR resources for obtaining local as well as a global competitive advantage.

 International Human Resource Management has a wider concept and scope of operation and working as compared to domestic Human Resource Management.
 There are different approaches to International Human Resource Management.